abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_or_tools.rst

             :width: 400pt
             :align: center

+    We start with an initial feasible solution.
+The ``MakeOneNeighbor()`` callback method from the Local Search Operator (or from the Local Search Operator\ **s** if there are more than one) constructs one by one neighboring solutions.
+These solutions are checked by the CP solver.
+The best solution is chosen and the process is repeated starting with this new improved solution.
+The whole process stops whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.

 First solution
 """""""""""""""

 ..  only:: draft

-    To start the local search, we need a first solution.
+    To start the local search, we need a first *feasible* solution.
 You can either give a starting solution or you can ask the CP solver to find one for you.
 Corresponding to these two options, there are two factories methods: